bbuback/NextGenDNS-111/docs/class2/module2/lab7.rst

    Set "Statistics Type" to "Caches".

    Select the cache and click "Clear Cache" to empty the cache.
+Note, this will clear the actual DNS cache on the BIG-IP.
+If you want to clear the cache statistics, select the cache and hit the **Reset** button.